← All workflows

 • Clinical appropriateness guidance based on health status

-• Document coordination recommendations for comprehensive coverage
+• Document coordination recommendations for existing directives

 • Plain-language explanations suitable for clients and families